-After you've got your starter, you'll be going up against a lot of other Tamers, so these tips will help you get to grips with Temtem's battle system and ensure you can be the most effective Temtem Tamer on the Airborne Archipelago.
+After you've picked out your starter, you'll be going up against a lot of other Tamers, so these TemTem tips will help you get to grips with the game's battle system and ensure you can be the most effective Temtem Tamer on the Airborne Archipelago.

-There's a lot to unpack in the world of Temtem, and while there are lots of elements Pokemon fans may find quite familiar, the MMO presents its own challenges and features.
-With other Tamers to face, new areas to explore, and all manner of different Temtems to collect, we're here to help you hit the ground running.
+There's a lot to unpack in the world of Temtem, and while there are plenty of elements Pokemon fans may find quite familiar, the MMO presents its own challenges and features.
+With other Tamers to face, new areas to explore, and all manner of different Temtems to collect, we're here to help you hit the ground running with a complete set of Temtem tips.

 1. Catch Temtem as soon as possible